radixdlt/scrypto-challenges/README.md

 <img src="https://cdn.discordapp.com/attachments/900022149153161286/938773880120705084/loader3.png" width="200">
 Our participation in the challenge is part of a decentralized Order book.
 Thanks to this set of blueprints you can exchange on peers defined by an administrator.
+By adding an order to a pair anyone can observe the existing orders, find the best and thus fill an order.
+Thanks to this system, you can buy and sell tokens with Scrypto in a secure way

 # Features
 - Place sales orders